arowla/single-page-app-tips-for-api-devs/PITCHME.md

 - unless you're implementing websockets, updates will be based on polling or strategic refresh
 - some data can be fetched and persisted at login, others with each page load, others after certain more granular interactions

+---

+## Your data model
+## will get mirrored in the app

+Note:
+- modern JS frameworks are built on the idea that the client app is independent
+- so they need to implement a working data model themselves
+- Edge APIs will paper over some, but not all, of the complexity.
+- As a result, getting data out may become easy, but getting it back in will often become harder.
+Objects transformed for display will need to be un-transformed to be persisted.
+- talk to your FE and Edge developers -- their experience (re)building your data model and endpoints can inform a better API design

 ---?image=assets/img/masons.jpg&size=contain&opacity=50

 ## API Versioning